BeogradPC

 No controller detected

-Connect your gamepad, joystick, or wheel via USB or Bluetooth, then press any button.
+Connect your gamepad, joystick, or racing wheel via USB or Bluetooth, then press any button (or turn the wheel).

 Browsers only expose controllers after the first user input.